 When I came to India, one of the things on my bucket list was to attend an Indian wedding.
-Not only did I get to attend one, I got to be a part of the bridal party in the most unexpected wedding I could have imagined, but one I will remember (before the alcohol got a little too much) for the rest of my life.
+Not only did I get to attend one, I got to be a part of the bridal party in the most unexpected hostel wedding I could have imagined.
+But one I will remember (before the alcohol got a little too much) for the rest of my life.

-The wedding started as a joke between a gay Irish man and a British woman talking about Brexit and her wanting an EU passport.
+The hostel wedding started as a joke between a gay Irish man and a British woman.
+They were talking about Brexit and her wanting an EU passport.
 It just so happened that an Israeli man staying at the same hostel was listening to the conversation was a minister.
 He could actually officiate the marriage, to make it legally binding with a wedding certificate and all.
-That is where the planning started for a wedding to happen the next day!
+That is where the planning started for ahostel wedding to happen the next day!

-I was asked to be the best man at the wedding for the groom, who preferred to be called the bride.
+I was asked to be the best man at the wedding for the groom.
+Who preferred to be called the bride.
 I had literally only just met him, but we just clicked and got along like a house on fire.
 It’s not often I find someone who can match my energy, but this beautiful soul certainly did!
-We had planned to go sari shopping the following day for his wedding dress, however being the party animal he is, we ended up ordering drink after drink at an early lunch instead.
-Over drinks we started to create the wedding playlist which was a mix of classic wedding songs, Punjabi wedding songs, Bollywood music and Irish music.
+We had planned to go sari shopping the following day for his wedding dress.
+However being the party animal he is, we ended up ordering drink after drink at an early lunch instead.
+Over drinks we started to create the hostel wedding playlist which was a mix of classic wedding songs, Punjabi wedding songs, Bollywood music and Irish music.
 There was the opening of a new restaurant called Elements on the same night, so perfect for the after party.

 We had so many people getting involved and the bridal party continued to grow.
 The ceremony was held on the rooftop at Lost Hostels, and I can’t recommend this hostel enough.
 It is such a great place with good vibes and more of a party hostel than others in the area.
-The people are so welcoming and get everyone involved so that even the most introverted of people can feel welcome and a part of the group.
+The people are so welcoming and get everyone involved.
+Even the most introverted of people can feel welcome and a part of the group.

 By the time the ceremony was about to take place, we had approximately 40 people on the rooftop to witness the wedding of true love for Europe.
 Even the hostel workers got involved to witness this amazing event and helped to make it all happen.
-The wedding was done with beers in hand by all and the best ceremony speech from the minister that I have ever heard, which I have included here for the world to see the talented words of the young mister Yoni;
+The hostel wedding was done in classic hostel style, with beers in hand by all.
+And the best ceremony speech from the minister that I have ever heard.
+Which I have included here for the world to see the talented words of the young mister Yoni;

 On behalf of Lizzie and Liam, I would like to thank you all for joining us in the lovely yoga roof of Lost Hostel in Varkala this afternoon.